 New Law to Prevent Elder Abuse

 While long-term care facilities provide important care for many Minnesota seniors, these seniors have also been vulnerable to abuse.
-This year AARP fought hard and won far reaching legislation designed to protect Minnesotans from abuse.
+The Elder Abuse and Prevention Act, passed in 2019, became effective on August 1, 2021.
+AARP and its members played a crucial role in advocating for the passage of the law that provides for both assisted living licensure and comprehensive rights for residents and their families in assisted living and nursing homes.
 The new law requires assisted living facilities to be licensed and sets minimum standards around safety, staffing, and training requirements, including protections for people with dementia.

 AARP’s National Volunteer President Catherine Alicia Georges serves on the RAISE Family Caregiving Advisory Council, created by a bipartisan federal law that AARP fought hard to pass.
 The Council is charged with developing a national strategy to support family caregivers that includes communities, providers, government, and others.
 Learn more about the RAISE Family Caregiving Advisory Council.